IN2P3 National Institute of Nuclear and Particle Physics

 Probing the infinite: from particles to the cosmos

-The CNRS National Institute of Nuclear and Particle Physics (IN2P3) seeks to promote and bring together research activities in subatomic physics.
-The Institute coordinates programs in this field on behalf of CNRS and universities, in partnership with the French Atomic Energy and Alternative Energies Commission (CEA).
-Research aims to explore particle and nuclear physics, fundamental interactions, and the links between the infinitely small and the infinitely large.
+The CNRS National Institute of Nuclear and Particle Physics (IN2P3) acts as national leader and coordinator in the fields of nuclear, particle and astroparticle physics, technological advances and their related applications, especially in the health and energy sectors.
+This research aims to explore particle and nuclear physics, fundamental interactions, and the links between the infinitely small and the infinitely large.

 Startrail at the HESS (High Energy Stereoscopic System) experiment site in Namibia.